AuthorCarpentry/FSCI-2018/04-dynamic.md

 The data underlying this report is a table showing _DOAJ Seal_ journals as rows, and the characteristics of those data as the columns.
 Let's make all of that data fully accessible and reuseable for the readers of this report.

-To accomplish this enhancement, we need to copy a code chunk that formats the underlying dataset using the Datatable package.
-This code chunk relies on an [HTML Widgets](https://www.htmlwidgets.org/) package that enables JavaScript visualization libraries  in `Rmarkdown`.
-HTML widgets are a more advanced `R` object to build and are not covered in this course.
-However, we can insert a pre-built data table for our report to illustrate the power of interactive features in reproducible reporting!
+To accomplish this enhancement, we need to copy a code chunk that formats the underlying dataset using the `Datatable (DT)` package. [@R-DT].
+This package is one of the [HTML Widgets](https://www.htmlwidgets.org/) that enable JavaScript libraries to create dynamic content in `Rmarkdown` documents. `DT` tables and other HTML Widgets are not covered in this course.
+However we can insert a pre-built data table in our reproducible report to illusthate the power of interactive features !

-1. Open the R script `insert_4b_DTtable.R` and copy all of the code with your mouse.
+1. Open the `R` script `insert_4b_DTtable.R` and copy all of the code with your mouse.
 Close the file.

 2. In the exercise file, scroll down to the **Annexes** heading and paste in the code chunk.
 Save the change and knit the document to HTML to see the dynamic data table generated in your report.

-3. Let's tidy up this section of the report by adding some additional text and a link from the static table located in an earlier section.
+3. Now let's tidy up this section of the report by adding a heading above this data table and a link to the static version of the table (higher up in the exercise file).

 * Open the file `insert_4b_table.txt` and copy the first line of text (marked with a ## header).
-Keep the file open...
+Keep this file open because we will return to it to copy the second paragraph of text shortly...

 * In the exercise file, paste the copied text under the heading **Annexes** and above the data-table code chunk.

+* Back in the file `insert_4b_table.txt`, copy the second paragraph of text starting with "The complete data set..."

+* In the exercise file, scroll up to the section **Existing Data Being Reused** where the table **A Table of the first 4 rows of the DOAJ Seal data** is displayed.
+Immediately after the text sentence "A sample of the `doaj_seal.csv` data set is shown below", paste in the copied text.
+You should now have the following paragraph located above the static table.

+> A sample of the `doaj_seal.csv` data set is shown below.
+The complete data set is available in searchable and  broweseable format as [Annex 10.1](#annex-table) at the end of this document.

+* Test the link to Annex 10.1 to move between the static table and the dynamic one.
+Now you know how to build in links to different sections within an Rmarkdown document.

+## Adding Parameters to a Report

+Another dynamic feature of Rmarkdown reports is the ability to add parameters that allow the report to be customized  before knitting.
+In the words of @Xie_2018:

+> One of the many benefits of working with R Markdown is that you can reproduce analysis at the click of a button.
+This makes it very easy to update any work and alter any input parameters within the report.
+Parameterized reports extend this one step further, and allow users to specify one or more parameters to customize the analysis.
+This is useful if you want to create a report template that can be reused across multiple similar scenarios.
+Examples may include:

+>> * Showing results for a specific geographic location.
+>> * Running a report that covers a specific time period.
+>> * Running a single analysis multiple times for different assumptions.

+Let's parameterize our exercise file to demonstrate the power of this dynamic reporting feature!
+We'll apply this feature to enable the author to select her/his Institution, a parameter that appears several times in the document.
+We wil need to add some new code to the YAML header as well as to several paragraphs where the Institution has been hard-coded.

+1. Open the file `insert_4b_params.txt` and copy all of the code.
+Close the file.

+2. In the YAML header at the bottom (before the three ending dashes), paste in the copied code.
+If you wish to change the names of any of the Institutions listed, feel free to do so.
+Just make sure there are at least four Institutions included in the list.
+Save the changes.

+3. Now replace all occurrences of a hard-coded Institution name with code that will be populated by the parameter selected at knit time.
+The first occurrence is in the YAML Header.
+To find the occurrences in the main body of the text, use the `Find` option under `RStudio`'s Edit menu.

+The code to insert is `r params$institution`.